What Is Interest Rate Risk?

 How Does a Bond Work?

-Bonds are a type of loan, with funds going from the investor to the issuer.
-The issuer could be the federal government, a state or local government, or a company.
-In return for the bond purchase loan, the investor is promised that they will be repaid the full amount of the bond—plus a predetermined amount of interest—on a specific date.
+In return for the loan, the investor is promised that they will be repaid the full amount of the bond (the principal) — plus a predetermined amount of interest (the coupon rate) — on a specific date.

-Traditionally, bonds have paid a fixed rate, although there are some with a variable or “floating” interest rate.
+Traditionally, most bonds have paid a fixed rate, although there are some with a variable or “floating” interest rate.

 While there’s no such thing as a safe investment, investors typically consider bonds to be lower-risk than stocks and some other investments.